jailandrade/100days100websites/README.md

 * Share on social networks
 * Repeat ~~the first 3 steps for 100 days~~

 ## Disclaimer

-I stop the challenge on June 21, I have modified the rules to work without presure.
-But I will complete my 100 websites.
+I stop the challenge on June 21, 2019 ~~I have modified the rules to work without presure.
+But I will complete my 100 websites.~~

+I resume the challenge on March 4, 2025